jonasthewolf/gsn2x/README.md

 Every element is defined by a prefix (as shown in the list above) and a number.
 Actually, the number can be an arbitrary identifier then.

+The only mandatory attribute is `text` that is the textual contents of the element.

-The (optional) `supportedBy` gives a list of the supporting arguments.
+An optional `supportedBy` gives a list of the supporting arguments.
 Thus, Goal, Strategy and Solution can be listed here.

-The (optional) `inContextOf` links Justifications, Contexts or Assumptions.
+An optional `inContextOf` links Justifications, Contexts or Assumptions.

 Every element may have an optional `url` attribute that creates a navigation link in the resulting SVG.
 This should support finding information more easily.